Car theft has been on the rise across Canada. In addition to the major inconvenience a stolen vehicle has on its owner, it’s also a major expense.

 This makes the car less attractive to steal.

-Consider also getting your vehicle identification number (VIN) professionally etched onto each window and other major parts of the car.
+Consider also getting your VIN professionally etched onto each window and other major parts of the car.

 Not only can these allow the vehicle to be traced and identified more easily after recovery, but it will also be harder to sell.

 “While there are ways around any security system, the more layers of barriers you have, the more likely a thief is to move on to the next vehicle,” says Cosentino.
-Along with our previous suggestions, consider adding warning devices like an after-market audible car alarms or wheel locks.
+Along with our previous suggestions, consider adding warning devices like an after-market audible car alarms or steering wheel club locks to deter thieves.

 Disclaimer: This information and the websites referenced are provided for your convenience only and should not be construed as providing legal or insurance advice.
 Allstate does not control or guarantee the accuracy of any content on any third-party site.
 Allstate is not responsible for the privacy practices of any third-party site.